Stuwert/blog/src/posts/bags-and-microservices.md

 Looking at you Southwest…

-_Edward Hopper painting of hundreds of bags at baggage claim and disgruntled passengers waiting_
+_DALL·E Edward Hopper painting of hundreds of bags at baggage claim and disgruntled passengers waiting_

 ![a representation of Edward Hopper painting of hundreds of bags at baggage claim and disgruntled passengers waiting](/images/serverless/DALL·E2023-01-27-Edward-Hopper-Baggage-Claim.png)